techidaily/site-android-location-track/source/_posts/top-10-best-spy-watches-for-your-infinix-smart-8-hd-drfone-by-drfone-virtual-android.md

 ![best anti tracking software bitdefender](https://images.wondershare.com/drfone/article/2024/02/anti-tracker-software-5.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JlX-G8rBs1w?si=iIhUoWAq5x3YK9rA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Bitdefender is among the oldest yet most powerful cybersecurity solutions worldwide.
 It features an anti-tracker browser extension that generally protects your online privacy when you surf the internet.
 Bitdefender Anti-Tracker extension demobilizes malicious plugins on your browser and restricts them from stealing your information.
 Aside from that, it also helps the browser load webpage data a little bit faster.
 Do you want to try the Bitdefender Anti-Tracker software?
 For one device, the subscription plan is available at around $44.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cBCyRXC1-Tw?si=lN9P2xo0hsfyD8K6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### [<u>NordVPN</u>](https://nordvpn.com/)